fraktalio/fmodel/README.md

 Event sourcing aggregate is using/delegating a `Decider` to handle commands and produce events.
 It belongs to the Application layer.
-In order to handle the command, aggregate needs to fetch the current state (represented as a list of events) via `AggregateEventRepository.fetchEvents` function, and then delegate the command to the decider which can produce new event(s) as a result.
+In order to handle the command, aggregate needs to fetch the current state (represented as a list of events) via `AggregateEventRepository.fetchEvents` function, and then delegate the command to the decider which can produce new events as a result.
 Produced events are then stored via `AggregateEventRepository.save` suspending function.

 `EventSourcingAggregate` implements an interface `AggregateEventRepository` by delegating all of its public members to a